 Do you see a scenario where there are earlier vaccines that are further along and maybe a couple get approved and have some effect, but a more effective live-attenuated vaccine comes out later?

-So maybe we get a different vaccine, first, in some places or for some populations, as stop-gap measures.
+So we might get different vaccines, first, in some places or for some populations, as stop-gap measures.

 I hope so!